Conserving the herbaceous border

 'Strong colours, deep yellows, orange and scarlet should be used in such a way that they quietly progress from one shade to another,' reads an extract from Kitty's publication.

-The gardeners have now replanted the first third of this impressive 56m long border and started work to clear the middle section.
+The gardeners have now replanted two thirds of this impressive 56m long border and started work to clear the last section.
 Kitty chose varieties of plants that reach their peak between July and September, the period when the Bearsted family would have been at home.